 Without question, every football fan who daydreams about becoming a club owner does not imagine themselves to be like Stan Kroenke.
 No, Roman Abramovich would be the model for most: a money-no-object competitor with a ruthless intolerance for mediocrity.
 The club would come before everything else, and all of the very best players would fall all over themselves to come and be a part of the excellence.
 Nothing would stop the constant stream of quality making its way to the team: not small trifling issues like money left in the club accounts or those pesky Financial Fair Play restrictions.
 And of course, all of this is so obvious, so ridiculously simple, that surely any old fool could see that it is the right thing to do.
-Speaking of fools, they are often easily parted from their money – so why not have a look at having a flutter on the weekend international matches using the bet365 bonus code 2018.
+Speaking of fools, they are often easily parted from their money – so why not have a look at having a flutter on the weekend international matches using the bonus codes 2018.

 There is one small problem with all of that, however.
 This is the real world, football clubs are businesses, and running any business so recklessly would either mean total failure, or the constant need for an influx of capital just to keep that business afloat.
 In this real world, most owners are actually like Stan Kroenke.